pengan1987/digital-media-archaeology/storage-media.md

 The simplest linear editing system can be assembled using two videotape recorders: material in recorder A and the produced result in recorder B. To concatenate two segments, recorder A must be fast-forwarded to the position of the first segment.
 Then, while recorder A plays, recorder B records.
 When the first segment ends, pause the recording on recorder B, fast-forward recorder A to the second segment's position, then start recording on recorder B while playing the second segment on recorder A. This process joins video segments from different positions into a continuous video.
 Repeating this loop yields a complete video composed of spliced segments.

-MediaCollege.com provides detailed guidance on assembling a tape-based linear editing system[^16].
+MediaCollege.com provides [detailed guide](https://www.mediacollege.com/video/editing/linear/setup.html) on assembling a tape-based linear editing system.
 Since linear editing heavily relies on playback time, maintaining precise editing positions can be challenging on non-professional equipment.
 Therefore, professional-grade recorders often support timecode functionality to ensure alignment during editing.

 ## Video Mixer